daneroo/plex-audiobook/README.md

 # Plex setup for audiobooks

+- Plan
+  - Is it useful - install bookcamp with on deck
+  - examples of untagged to tagged directory - repeatable
+  - survey of tools
 - Plex server: <http://192.168.86.34:32400/web>
 - [ ] Should/could move to synology
 - [audio tagging in Go](https://github.com/dhowden/tag)